What Are Market Profile Charts & Best Software To Use?

 The Market Profile chart is also useful in determining market sentiment and how active traders are in certain time blocks.
 It can be helpful for technical analysis, as it provides information about the underlying factors affecting price action.

-When Should You Buy and Sell with a Market profile chart?
+When Should You Buy and Sell with Market Profile Charts?

 When an area has a higher traded volume, it is typically a good time to buy or sell.
 Traders should look for areas where the traded volume increases significantly at specific points within the chart.
 This could indicate strong support or resistance levels and potential buying or selling opportunities.

 When looking at the Market Profile chart, traders should also look for areas of accumulation or distribution.
-Accumulation is when traders buy up the asset, and Distribution is when traders sell off the asset.
-This can be a good sign for potential opportunities to buy or sell, as it indicates that it is likely an imbalance in supply and demand within the market.
+Accumulation is when traders buy up the asset, and distribution is when traders sell off the asset.
+This can be a good sign for potential opportunities to buy or sell, as it indicates that there is likely an imbalance in supply and demand within the market.

 Video: Learn About Market Profile Charts